RESEARCH STARTER

 The works of Galileo Galilei and Sir Isaac Newton are integral to understanding physics.
 They were not the first to study physics and develop theories about dynamics, but they studied earlier observations and theories and tested old ideas based on new discoveries.
 The works of ancient Greek philosophers, such as Aristotle, formed the basis of much scientific research.

 Galileo made his own crude telescope based on descriptions of a new invention in 1609.
 His observations led to an early understanding of dynamics.
 He discovered sunspots and realized that the Sun was rotating, which meant Earth might also rotate.
 He discovered four moons around Jupiter.
 This discovery lent further weight to the idea that the planets orbit the Sun, because many believed that if Earth was in orbit around the Sun, the Moon would be left behind.
 Yet, something held the moons of Jupiter in orbit.
-With his telescope, Galileo proved the heliocentric model of the universe.
+With his telescope, Galileo provided important evidence supporting the heliocentric model of the universe.

 Newton was born in 1643, the year after Galileo’s death.
 He studied mathematics and physics, and in 1666 developed the theories of gravitation.
 He later developed his three laws of motion: